 The infamous Resolutions of Strasbourg of June 7th, 1975, ratified by the former European Economic Community (EEC), sold the continent’s open borders to the Arabs in exchange for oil.
 Consequently, the EEC had traded the future of all (present) five hundred million native Europeans for that of Muslim immigrants.

-The Resolution was printed in Eurabia magazine no. 2, of July 1975, and published in multiple languages by pro-Arab lobbyists the European Coordination Committee of Friendship Societies with the Arab World (address here), led by Lucien Bitterlin.
-It had proven difficult to find an original copy of the Resolution, however, late critic of Islam Oriana Fallaci had raked up an original French language version many years ago.
+The Resolution was printed in Eurabia magazine no. 2, in July 1975, and published in multiple languages by pro-Arab lobbyists the European Coordination Committee of Friendship Societies with the Arab World (address here), led by Lucien Bitterlin.
+It had proven difficult to find an original copy of the Resolution, however, a late critic of Islam Oriana Fallaci had raked up an original French language version many years ago.
 Below is the original English text.

 A History Lesson

 Historic documents ought to be understood within the proper context of their time.
 As a result of Europe’s rapid economic reconstruction after World War II, European demand for oil rose exponentially.
 That growth threatened to come to an end with the 1973 oil crisis, two years before the Resolution would be ratified.
 The oil crisis hit many Western European nations.
 In case of The Netherlands, the local Volkskrant newspaper reported on the period as follows in 2000:

 “Dutch people sang ‘Tickle, tickle, Kuwait’ and [comedian] Wim Kan went looking for camels on his wallpaper during his New Year’s conference.
 It was 1973.
 Then as now, the world suffered an oil crisis.
 In The Netherlands, the suffering seemed to hit home twice as hard, because we also had to deal with a certified oil boycott.
 The Arab states had thought our pro-Israeli positions so insufferable that they decided to shut off the oil supply without pity.”